 While couples throughout British Columbia often draw up marriage agreements willingly and collaboratively (even in separation and divorce), it is crucial that each spouse approach the process with their own lawyer representing their individual interests and helping them understand their rights, responsibilities and the consequences of entering into such a contract.

-At Spectrum Law in Vancouver, we support our clients unwaveringly throughout the negotiation, drafting and signing of all types of marital agreements.
+Our family law firm in Vancouver supports our clients unwaveringly throughout the negotiation, drafting and signing of all types of marital agreements.

 Depending on a couple’s particular circumstances, they might explore options for one of the following types of marital agreements: